livingdebugger/livingdebugger.github.io/_posts/2015-10-10-getting-started.md

 # What is this blog for?

 This blog is a little bit of our life in Computer Science graduation.
-Also we create this blog for training our english skills.
+Also we've created this blog for training our english skills.

 ## For people who are looking for